Cooperative Education or Co-Op

 Course Handbook Information

 Coop 611-612 -This is a two-course program.
 Students must enroll in Cooperative Work Program and Related Cooperative Work Program concurrently.
 This course is open to Seniors.
-It offers two credits; one for formal class, and one of on the job training.
-Student agree to work at a training site 15-32 hours per week.
+It offers two credits; one for a formal class, and one of on the job training.
+Students agree to work at a training site 12-32 hours per week.